- 1 Swimming vs Running Calories

 - 4 Is Swimming Or Running Better?

-Swimming vs Running: which one to choose and why?
+Swimming vs Running: which one is better and why?

 Are you in the same dilemma?